> Folk Music > Songs > Chevy Chase

 Gordeanna McCulloch sang a very short Chevy Chase, accompanied by Lowland pipes, on her 1978 Topic album with The Clutha, Sheath and Knife.
-She commented in her sleeve notes:
+She noted:

 This shortened form of the ancient ballad (Child number 162) is set here to a traditional variant of the tune preserved for several hundred years in the repertoire of Northumbrian pipers.
 History is vague as to the actual battle described in the ballad, but The Complaynt of Scotland published circa 1550 mentions the song as being sung by shepherds.